fabricebrito/quickwin/README.md

 This tutorial event is designed for developers, scientists, and EO enthusiasts who want to get started and increase their skills in creating and sharing EO Application Packages.
 Whether you are new to CWL or already have some experience, this event will provide valuable insights and practical knowledge to boost your expertise.

-During the event, you will learn:
+With this tutorial, developers will learn:

 * The fundamentals of EO Application Packages and their role in the EO domain.
 * How to leverage CWL to describe, package, and share workflows.